curv3d/curv/docs/language/README.rst

   The core language is small enough to learn in a day.

 Simple Type System
-  Curv is a dynamically typed language with 7 value types: null, boolean values, numbers, lists, strings, records, and functions.
+  Curv is a dynamically typed language with 6 value types: symbols, numbers, lists, strings, records, and functions.
+  Everything else is represented using combinations of these primitives.
   There are no type names or type declarations.

+..
   Interoperability
     Curv is a superset of JSON.
 The type system comprises the 6 JSON data types, plus functions.
 Most JSON programs are also valid Curv programs.
     Since JSON is a standard data interchange format supported by all popular programming languages, this design provides three benefits:

     * Because the type system is so simple, it's easy to embed the Curv type system in another programming language.
       And that makes it feasible to import Curv data and libraries into other programming languages, or to export Curv data and libraries from other languages.
     * Curv can be used as a data interchange format for pure functional data.
     * Curv can import and export JSON data.

 Pure Functional Language
   Curv is a pure functional language.